 b) Article 19 of the Convention, on the participation of Sector Members in the Union's activities;

+c) Resolution 70 (Rev. Busan, 2014) of the Plenipotentiary Conference, which resolves to incorporate a gender perspective in the implementation of the strategic and financial plans for 2016-2019 as well as in the operational plans of the Sectors and the General Secretariat;

-c) Resolution 72 (Rev. Busan, 2014) of this conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU,
+d) Resolution 72 (Rev. Busan, 2014) of this conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU,

+welcoming

+United Nations General Assembly resolutions 71/243 of 21 December 2016 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system and 72/279 of 31 May 2018 on the repositioning of the United Nations development system in the context of the quadrennial comprehensive policy review of operational activities for development of the United Nations system,

 noting

 the challenges faced by the Union in achieving its purposes in the constantly changing telecommunication/information and communication technology (ICT) environment as well as the context for the development and implementation of the strategic plan, as outlined in Annex 1 to this resolution,